ozturkoglukagan/ozturkoglukagan/README.md

 ### ✨   Welcome to my profile ✨
 I'm a curious engineering student.

-- 🌱 I’m currently (trying to) learn Phyton/MySql
+- 🌱 I’m currently learning Html/CSS/NodeJs

 Give me a follow if you liked what you see 👾